GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 I also like-- I don't know if it's Google Cloud.
 I don't really know what the official [INAUDIBLE].
 But I really like Firebase real time database.
 It just really works really nicely.
 I mean, we spent hours, maybe even days, trying to replicate the functionality ourselves.
 But when you can go Firebase, it just works.

 FRANCESC: Yeah.
-I'm not sure if Firebase is technically part of Google Cloud Platform.
+I'm not sure if Firebase is technically part of Google Cloud.

 MARK: It's part of the family.